The Vlasov-Poisson system with a perfectly conducting wall: Convex domains: Introduction

 A half-space is certainly the most important example of a convex domain.
 In view of applications, it is also natural to consider general smooth convex domains (see Section \ref{S22}).
 Analytically, considering a convex domain has a number of technical advantages, including the fact that the Dirichlet Green function is slightly better behaved (see \cite{Fr}), that we have a natural foliation of the exterior of the domain (related to the function $b$ from \eqref{DefB}), which is useful to extend the domain, and that there is a simple blow-down analysis in the sense that rescaling of the domains $D_t$ form a monotone family \eqref{DInfty}.

 The case of a general convex domain would be interesting, especially if the boundary has limited regularity.
 As a first step, it is natural to consider the case of a corner $\{x \in \mathbb R^{3} \, : \, x^{1}>0, \ x^{2}>0 \}$, since we can write explicitly the Dirichlet Green function.
-However, in this case, the crucial estimate \eqref{T1Hyp} is false and our method leads to worse estimates on the derivative.
-For more details, see subsection \ref{ExCorner1}.
+However, in this case, {it is easy to show that the crucial estimate \eqref{T1Hyp} is false and our method leads to worse estimates on the derivative.}

 Considering non-convex domains would also be interesting.
 In this case, the blow-down analysis giving the asymptotic domain can be quite rich, and it is not clear which general class of domains would be most natural.
 We expect our analysis to be stable under appropriate small perturbations of smooth convex domains.